prajolshrestha/Chatbot-Application-using-OpenAI-s-GPT-3-API/README.md

 Credits
-This motion detector app was built by **PRAJOL SHRESTHA** as a personal project.
+This CHATBOT app was built by **PRAJOL SHRESTHA** as a personal project.
 If you have any feedback or suggestions, feel free to create a pull request or contact me via email.
 PyQt6: https://riverbankcomputing.com/software/pyqt/
 OpenAI API: https://beta.openai.com/docs/quickstart/